-If you are planning to pay your bill by MEFA, Plus or other loans, you will need to be approved, complete necessary promissory note, and if needed be certified by financial aid in order for Assumption College to know that the funds are secure as payment.
-Plus loans and some other loans have an origination fee withheld by the lender.
-If you have questions concerning this process please contact the Financial Aid office at 508-767-7158.
+If you are planning on paying your bill by a MEFA, PLUS or other loan program, your loan application will need to be approved with a completed promissory note and if required by the lender, certified by the Financial Aid office in order for these funds to be considered as a secure payment.
+PLUS loans and some other loans have an origination fee withheld by the lender.
+Questions concerning the loan process should be directed to the Financial Aid office.
+The Financial Aid office can be reached at 508-767-7158.

 FAILURE TO PAY COLLEGE FINANCIAL OBLIGATIONS